bluejumper/etc/README.md

 # The _etc_ repo

-This repo tracks System configurations used for various Computers.
+This repo tracks System configurations used on various Machines.
 Where the _dotfiles_ repository tracks files in my /home environment, the _etc_ repository tracks files kept in /etc that configure System-wide software.
 The two together will allow me to track a personal Workspace and configurations for a System.